And as we talked, it hit me.

 And guess what?

 I made a placement my first day.
-I'd found my calling.

 I was a successful recruiter for decades, including more than 13 years doing executive search for early-stage startups.